Neo: The World Ends with You: Setting

 The game takes place in a recreated and stylized version of the Shibuya district in Tokyo, Japan.
-Unlike the first game's depiction of Shibuya, places such as Tower Records and Parco keep their names instead of using different ones such as Towa Records and Molco.
-As with the anime adaptation, some of the elements of the game had been modernized for the sequel, such as the use of smartphones rather than earlier flip-style cell phones and the appearance of the game's 104 building matches the current appearance of the real-life Shibuya 109 building.
+Unlike the first game's depiction of Shibuya, places such as Tower Records and Parco keep their names instead of using different ones, such as Towa Records and Molco.
+As with the anime adaptation, some elements of the original game are modernized for the sequel, such as the use of smartphones rather than flip-style cell phones and the appearance of the 104 building matching the current appearance of the Shibuya 109.